 4. Identify lessons learned and best practices

-In addition to lessons learned, the PIR process should also capture the best practices that were employed during the project.
+In addition to lessons learned, the PIR process should also capture the best practices employed during the project.
 These may include effective project management techniques, successful stakeholder engagement strategies, or innovative problem-solving approaches.
 By identifying and documenting these best practices, organizations can promote their adoption across the organization, ensuring that proven and effective methods are consistently applied to future projects.

 5. Implement improvements and corrective actions